-http://diagnostics.snapon.co.uk - Click on the "Training and Support" tab, select "Diagnostic Tools", then select the applicable diagnostic tool, and then select "See Quick Tips".
+http://diagnostics.snapon.com - Click on the "Training & Support" tab, select the applicable diagnostic tool, then select "See Training".

-Sample titles are listed below.
+NOTE: Sample titles are listed below.
 Not all titles may be available for all diagnostic tools, and are subject to change.